-The Stow-on-the-Wold union workhouse was built in 1836 at a site to the north-east of the town.
+The Stow-on-the-Wold union workhouse was built in 1836 at a site to the north-east of the town, on what became known as Union Street.
 It was designed by George Wilkinson who was also responsible for the workhouses at nearby Northleach, Witney and Chipping Norton.
 It followed the popular cruciform or "square" layout with an entrance block at the front, behind which lay the four accommodation wings radiating from a central hub, creating four yards for the different classes of pauper (male/female, old/young).
 The location and layout of the site is shown on the 1919 map bwlow:

 - Gloucestershire Archives, Clarence Row, Alvin Street, Gloucester GL1 3DW.
 Holdings include: Guardians' minute books (1836-99, 1903-15, 1920-24, 1927-35); Ledgers (1846-30); Workhouse specification and plan (1836).